STAR WARS is to cinema what The Beatles are to music.

 They are the life's blood of Silicon Valley, which is the engine of the economy.
 They're the bulk of staff at Apple, eBay, Amazon, Craigslist, Electronic Arts, FaceBook, YouTube, ThinkGeek,and any design agency.

-They are Wikipedia, Wikileaks, AintItCool, Anonymous, Rotten Tomatoes, MoveOn, Entertainment Weekly, Good Vibrations, Funny Or Die, Crackle, and Huff Post.
+They are Wikipedia, AintItCool, Anonymous, Rotten Tomatoes, MoveOn, Entertainment Weekly, Good Vibrations, Funny Or Die, Crackle, and Huff Post.
 They are Jon Stewart and Stephen Colbert.
+They are Steve Jobs, Barack Obama, and Elon Musk.
 They are the Cosplayers, the Webcomic makers, the IT gurus, the DJs, the Steampunks, the Fan Fiction writers, the Indie Rock and Hiphop bands, the Film and Art and Fashion students, the Plush makers, the Modern Primitives, the Comic Shop owners, the Podcasters, graphic designers, illustrators, and voice talent.

 They are the indie filmmakers behind HALLOWEEN, BROTHER FROM ANOTHER PLANET, BLAIR WITCH, PI, DISTRICT 9, MOON, and CHRONICLE.